EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

    AccessOrNoAccess,bool,, Possible values are :code:`True` or :code:`False` corresponding to access and no-access.
    Range[km], float, kilometers, Distance between the two satellites.

 Description of the data in the *_concise* file is as follows.
-The first row contains the epoch. he second row contains the time-step size in seconds.
+The first row contains the epoch.
+The second row contains the time-step size in seconds.
 The third row contains the column headers with the subsequent rows containing the corresponding data.

 .. csv-table:: Concise contact description